 Just know that the ticket doesn’t include underground and DLR travel in London.
-The current price for an adult in standard class is £526.
-If you pair it with a railcard, it’s only £347.15.
-(Prices as of 13 April 2019.)
+The current price for an adult in standard class is £571 and £285 for kids.
+If you pair it with a railcard, it’s only £376.85.
+And if you travel as a pair, it’s £376.85 together.
+(Prices as of March 2023.)

 For a more local Devon railpass – but only for local residents –, try the Devon and Cornwall Railcard.
 With this, you can travel al lthe way west and into Cornwall.
 When you’re in the region, it’s a great idea!
 The pass allows for 1/3 off of the regular off peak return tickets and local line ranger routes.

 Train services that are included are Great Western Railway, South Western Railway and CrossCountry.
 Plus, if you take a travel buddy or child along, they get discounts as well.
 It’s only £11.00 for one year!
 Check terms here.

 To check schedules and connections, hop on the official train website.